-The onshore export cables between the cable landfall and the onshore substation will consist of three 230-kV circuits.
+The onshore export cables between the cable landfall and the onshore substation will consist of two 345-kV circuits.
 Each circuit will comprise three single-core XLPE solid dielectric cables.
-Each dielectric cable will be approximately 5.2 in (133 mm) in outer diameter.
+Each dielectric cable will be approximately 5.26 in (134 mm) in outer diameter.
 Figure E-3.2- provides a cross-section of the single-core onshore export cable.
-Up to two separate fiber optic cables per circuit will be used for communication and monitoring and will be installed alongside the onshore export cables.
+At a minimum, two separate fiber optic cables will be used for communication and monitoring and will be installed alongside the onshore export cables.

-The onshore export cables will be housed in either one common duct bank or two to three separate concrete duct banks, which will be buried to a minimum target depth of 3 ft (0.9 m).
-The configuration of the nine export cables and up to two fiber optic cables per circuit within the duct banks may vary along the installation corridor.
-Each of the concrete duct banks will be approximately 3 feet (0.9 m) high by 7ft (2.1 m) wide.
+The onshore export cables will be housed in either one common duct bank or two separate concrete duct banks, which will be buried to a minimum target depth of 3 ft (0.9 m).
+The configuration of the six export cables and up to two fiber optic cables within the duct banks may vary along the installation corridor.
+Each of the concrete duct banks will be approximately 3 feet (0.9 m) high by 5 ft (1.5 m) wide.
 In certain areas, there may be a separation between duct banks due to site conditions and spacing constraints.
-Joint pits (manholes)/temporary pull-in pits will be located approximately every 1,500 to 5,000 ft (457 to 1,524 m) along the onshore export cable corridor to provide access to the cables.
+Joint pits (manholes)/temporary pull-in pits will be located approximately every 800 to 5,000 ft (244 to 1,524 m) along the onshore export cable corridor to provide access to the cables.
 The actual length between joint pits will vary due to site-specific and cable installation constraints.
 Final jointing pit locations will be provided in the Environmental Management and Construction Plan (EM&CP).